KGmufassa/AI_Web_app_building_tmpl/.opencode/commands/stack-advisor.md

 NestJS
 FastAPI
 Django
-Spring Boot

 ---

-## API Architecture
+## API Style

-Which API style should the backend follow?

-Examples:
+Based on the frontend data needs, which API architecture should be used?

+Options:

 REST
 GraphQL